sairamkiran9/AttnGAN-trans/README.md

 ### Code Setup

-- `bird` is implemented in google colab
+- `bird` is implemented in google colab.
 - `coco` is implemented in our local machine (NVIDIA Quadro RTX 8000).